GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/10.191-200/03.The-Comforter-Has-Come/docs.md

 ---
+title: |
-title: 193.
-The Comforter Has Come
+    193. The Comforter Has Come - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 193.
+The Comforter Has Come.
+O, spread the tidings round, Wherever man is found, Wherever human hearts  And human woes abound; Let ev'ry Christian tongue Proclaim the joyful sound: The Comforter has come.
+Chorus:   The Comforter has come, The Comforter has come!
+The Holy Ghost from heav'n, The Father's promise giv'n; O, spread the tidings round, Wherever man is found, The Comforter has come!
+    keywords:  |
-    keywords: Christ in Song, The Comforter Has Come, O, spread the tidings round, The Comforter has come
+        Christ in Song, adventhymnals, advent hymnals, The Comforter Has Come, O, spread the tidings round.
+The Comforter has come,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 193. THE COMFORTER HAS COME
+####  Christ in Song,

 ```txt
 1.